-Lake Kariba is an impressive body of water, the second largest man-made lake in Africa.
-It’s a favourite amongst fishermen looking to snag a hefty tigerfish.
-Originally dammed in 1958 to build a hydro-electricity facility to provide power to Zambia and Zimbabwe, Lake Kariba is now a popular ‘coastal’ destination in its own right.
+Lake Kariba is an impressive body of water, the second-largest man-made lake in Africa.
+It’s a favourite amongst keen fishermen looking to snag a hefty tigerfish.
+Originally dammed in 1958 to build a hydro-electricity facility to provide power to Zambia and Zimbabwe, Lake Kariba is a now a popular ‘coastal’ destination in its own right.

-Lake Kariba has nature reserves on all sides, one of them being Matusadona National Park.
-With stunning landscapes and it’s remote, isolated location Matusadona receives fewer visitors than other parks thus offering a more exclusive safari experience.
+Lake Kariba has nature reserves on all sides and to the south, this is Matusadona National Park.
+With stunning landscapes and its remote isolated location, Matusadona receives fewer visitors than other parks, thus offering a more exclusive experience.

 - Size matters: Lake Kariba is about 300km long and 32km at its widest point.
 It is particularly impressive when seen from the air.